If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-Like seatbelts, helmets and other protective equipment, condoms have long suffered from the reputation that they take away from the experience.
+Like most protective equipment, condoms have long suffered from the reputation that they spoil the fun.
 It just so happens that while the HIV/AIDS crisis of the 1980s underscored the importance of condom use, states began enacting seatbelt laws around the same time.
-And while nowadays it’d be pretty ridiculous to hear anyone bemoan wearing seatbelts because they “ruin driving,” complaints plague condoms to this day.
+And while nowadays it’d be pretty ridiculous to hear anyone bemoan wearing seatbelts because they “ruin driving,” similar complaints plague condoms to this day.
 Condoms still face an uphill battle, even though condom use has been recommended as a preventative measure since the 1500s.

 Part of the reason that complaining about condoms is so commonplace, is because, well, let’s face it, the critics are kind of right.
 And while the benefits wildly outweigh the drawbacks, there’s nothing wrong with trying to minimize those drawbacks.
 The key is finding a condom that maximizes your and your partner’s pleasure.
 From freebies at health centers to premium brands, there’s a whole lot of variety in prophylactics, French Letters or whatever your preferred euphemism is.